koddo/coding-interviews-prep-msk/README.md

 # Log of our activity

+## 2019-09-22

+We discussed how decision trees, random forests, feature importance work.
+And solved some problems from past meetings.

 ## 2019-09-15

 Discussed streams in java 8, decision trees for regression, and other random topics.